AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/Asset_Types/convert-asset-to-asset-type.md

 # Convert an asset to an asset type

+For more information on asset types, see [Asset types](xref:AssetTypes).

 1. Follow the instructions in [Create and configure an asset](xref:CreateConfigureAsset), and create the asset that will be the basis for the asset type.

 3. Click **Save as Asset Type**.